Generic Name: minocycline (MIN-oh-SYE-kleen)

 Brand Name: Arestin

-Arestin microspheres is used for:
+Arestin microspheres are used for:

 Preventing or treating certain gum problems that may occur after certain dental procedures to treat inflammatory gum disease (periodontitis).
 It may also be used as part of a gum care maintenance program in some patients who have periodontitis.
 It may also be used for other conditions as determined by your doctor.